1. What is the Matching Tool under the New Return System?

 - Match with approximation: When there is a match on all parameters after applying approximation logic on document number and tolerance on total tax amount and individual tax amount.

-Note: These features are not available in the prototype.
+Note: These features are not available in the offline tool as well as its prototype.

 Step 8: View the results and click the relevant Match type hyperlink to view the details:

 On clicking the hyperlink the details of matching results are displayed.
 The sample results can be seen for only the following three Match types:

 1. B1(1) Exact match: Below is the sample.

 On clicking the Show Purchase Register details option, all the entries from Purchase Register are displayed.
 The record in a grey coloured row in Italic format is the one from Purchase Register.